azoth-lang/azoth.language.reference/src/generators.md

 By default the body of a generator function does not start running until the first item is requested.
 Sometimes this is not desirable and validation and initialization should be run when the function is called.
 This can be done with the optional `init yield` statement.
-When this statement is used.
-Any code before it is run when the function is initially called and code after it is part of the generator.
+When this statement is used, any code before it is run when the function is initially called and code after it is part of the generator.
 This means other yield expressions cannot be used before it.

-## Generator Destruction
+## Generator Drop Types

-Generators create move types.
-When the generator is destructed, the current `yield` expression acts as if it were a `yield return;`.
+Generators can create drop types.
+When the generator is dropped, the current `yield` expression acts as if it were a `yield return;`.
 That is, any `yield` expression can be a return point.
+A generator must produce a drop type if there are any local variables that are drop types that must be dropped when the function or method exits.

 ## Generator Method Builders